STAT540-UBC-2022/project-team-11/Reports/final_project_proposal.md

 **2) Are the significantly differentially expressed genes directly connected to immune response?**

-We would first identify the genes that are associated with immune functions in humans by carrying out a literature review and using databases such as KEGG and this will be followed by comparing these genes to our list of DE genes obtained from step 1.
+We would first identify the genes that are associated with immune functions in humans by carrying out a literature review and using databases such as GREAT and DAVID and this will be followed by comparing these genes to our list of DE genes obtained from step 1.

 **3) Could we leverage the information from the genes that are differentially expressed to predict the level of immune response in infected individuals, given their viral load, age, and sex?**